-Fabiano Brothers also uses Raymond Model 8400 end-rider pallet trucks that have a narrower, longer fork than the traditional fork.
+Fabiano Brothers also used Raymond Model 8400 end-rider pallet trucks that have a narrower, longer fork than the traditional fork.
 The forks carry four retail delivery carts at one time.
 The forks allow order picking and loading functions faster than before.

 As with all types of vehicles, much of the innovation in lift trucks has focused on more efficient use of energy.
 The growth of electric lift trucks in recent years has resulted in a stronger focus on battery management.

 Battery management systems can now give operators access to information on every battery on every truck.
-These systems can: minimize energy use, avoid overheating, overdischarge and other harmful conditions; give fuel gauge readings to help ensure timely charging; and collect and analyze data for recordkeeping and fleet management.
+These systems can minimize energy use, avoid overheating, overdischarge and other harmful conditions; give fuel gauge readings to help ensure timely charging; and collect and analyze data for recordkeeping and fleet management.

-The food industry has been especially aggressive moving to electric vehicles due to food safety concerns, notes Wayne Wilde Sr., field technical sales officer at UniCarriers Americas Corp.
+The food industry has been more aggressive moving to electric vehicles due to food safety concerns, notes Wayne Wilde Sr., field technical sales officer at UniCarriers Americas Corp.
 Electric trucks are also more energy efficient and likewise more sustainable.
 But the move doesn’t come without costs.
 Space and equipment is needed for battery charging, including eye washing stations.